Sming Raspberry Pi Pico Architecture

 Source code

-The RP2040 is a very capable SOC, albeit without WiFi.
+The RP2040 is a very capable SOC, similar to Espressif offerings but without integrated WiFi.
 A massive advantage is that the platform is fully open-source.
 Even the bootrom is published!

 Here’s a summary of the various Github repositories the Raspberry Pi Foundation have made available: